dPys/PyNets/README.md

 Problem: A comprehensive, flexible, and fully-automated network analysis package for neuroimaging has yet to be implemented.

 Solution: In PyNets, we harness the power of nipype, nilearn, and networkx python packages to automatically generate a range of graph theory metrics on a subject-by-subject basis.
-Uniquely, PyNets utilities can be integrated with ANY existing preprocessing workflow for you data.
+Uniquely, PyNets utilities can be integrated with ANY existing preprocessing workflow for your data.

 Learn more about Nipype: http://nipype.readthedocs.io/en/latest/index.html